ihmeuw/vivarium_research/docs/source/models/cause.rst

 Incidence can be used to **estimate cause model transition rates** and can represent the **probability that a simulant will transition from a susceptible state to an infected state within a given timestep.**

-	For example, with a timestep of one year, the probability that a simulant will transition from a susceptible (without MS) cause model state to an infected (with MS) cause model state is 2.8*10^(-5).
+	For example, with a timestep of one year and using incidence as the transition rate data source, the probability that a simulant will transition from a susceptible (without MS) cause model state to an infected (with MS) cause model state is 2.8*10^(-5).

 .. _above:

 **A Few Considerations for Incidence Data Sources:**

 As mentioned above, the denominator for incidence is person-years of the *at-risk* population, or the population *without* condition (``1 - condition prevalence``).
 However, in certain scenarios, this may not always be the case.

+	In situations when the general population is represented in the denominator rather than the at risk population...

-	When the prevalence of a condition is *small*, ``1 - prevalence`` will *approximately* equal ``1``.
-In these cases, incidence may be calculated as the number of new cases per person-years in the *entire* population as an approximation of a number of new cases per person-years in the *at-risk* population.
+		If the prevalence of a condition is *small*, ``1 - prevalence`` ~ ``1``.
+In these cases, incidence calculated as the number of new cases per person-years in the *entire* population will be *approximately* equal to the number of new cases per person-years in the *at-risk* population.
-	This approximation will likely not have a large impact when condition prevalence is low, although the use and impact of this approximation in incidence data sources used for cause models should be considered.
+		Therefore, the approximation will be fairly accurate and likely not have a large impact on the model transition rates.

+		If the prevalence of a condition is *large*, ``(1 - prevalence)`` < ``1``.
+In these cases, the approximation will be more inaccurate and may bias the model transition rates.

+	Therefore, it is important to understand how incidence data sources used for cause models are measured and whether the population in the denominator represents the at risk population or the general population.
+If the population in the denominator represents the general population, the impact on the model and potential solutions to limit bias should be considered.

+		A potential solution may be to represent the transition rate with the following:

+		``incidence rate`` * ``population size`` / ``(1 - prevalence)``

 Further, it is important to consider that cause models are *state*-specific and not necessarily *disease*-specific.
 What does this mean?